The Fréchet and Gâteaux Derivatives

 In this context, the uniform limit of interest is defined as follows.

-which then makes the requirement equivalent to the following condition:
+This requirement is equivalent to the following condition:

 This is equivalent, by properties of the norm, to